Getting Your Home Ready to Sell

 Consider Staging

-Staged homes consistently sell faster and for more than unstaged equivalents.
-For vacant homes or higher-value properties, professional staging is usually worth the investment.
+Staged homes typically sell faster than unstaged equivalents.
+For vacant homes or higher-value properties, professional staging is commonly considered worthwhile.

 What's Worth Investing In — and What Isn't